timothystone/soap-client/README.md

 ### Repository Notes

 Bharath uses Eclipse throughout his course.
-I'm neither a fan or user of Eclipse.
+I'm neither a fan nor user of Eclipse.
 This repository and the instructions that follow will use [JetBrains's IntelliJ IDEA](https://www.jetbrains.com/idea/download/) 2020.2.3 (or a version similar).
 [NetBeans 12](https://netbeans.apache.org/download/nb120/nb120.html) proved to be similarly capable, but the Spring Boot Initializr integration was missing at the time of the project creation.
 Netbeans 12 Maven integration for Spring Boot